 In an audio recording of his sister Audrey many decades later, she recounts this event.

 My brother, who was four years older than me, was drowned the week after graduation.
 My sister and I had gone over to Epperly, a little mining town, to go to church.
-They sent a classmate to tell us, and we got home, and we heard mother screaming before we got near the house.
+They sent a classmate to tell us, and we got home, and we heard Mother screaming before we got near the house.
 There were no doctors; we like to never got her quieted down.
-It was pure agony, there was nobody to stay with her, everybody was in school.
+It was pure agony.
+There was nobody to stay with her, everybody was in school.
 My brother Prune would stay with her, you know, because she couldn’t stay alone, and she would just go to pieces.
-And he would just appear at the schoolroom, and the teacher would just nod at me when I’d start and we’d run home.
+And he would just appear at the schoolroom, and the teacher would just nod at me, then I’d start and we’d run home.
 She was shaking like a leaf, her teeth chattering.
 I would put her feet in a pan of warm water and massage them.
 The only thing we had was spirits of ammonia, and I’d give her some of that and a little water, and rub her hands, and just whatever I could think of to do.
 And she’d calm down after awhile.
 I don’t know how I ever got through school.
-We took Latin (I still have all my report cards), and of course I couldn’t keep up. the teacher said I could catch up on all the other things and pick up Latin later.
+We took Latin (I still have all my report cards), and of course I couldn’t keep up.
+The teacher said I could catch up on all the other things and pick up Latin later.
 I was able to work and pick it up the same year.

 This photo at Winding Gulf High School shows Orville and Audrey (marked with faint red circles near the center of the photo).
 It was probably taken his sophomore or junior year.
 Their sister Edie would likely have been in this photo as well but I’ve not been able to identify her.